Samsung has the most to gain from Google putting Huawei on ice

 "We are complying with the order and reviewing the implications," Google said in a brief statement on Sunday evening.
 "For users of our services, Google Play and the security protections from Google Play Protect will continue to function on existing Huawei devices."

 That means Huawei will be able to continue selling current phones and tablets with Android support, such as the P30 and P30 Pro.
-It isn't clear if Huawei's Honor brand -- which includes the Honor 20 Lite -- will be affected by the executive order.
+Huawei's Honor brand -- which includes the Honor 20 Lite -- will be affected by the executive order.

 The Chinese company expressed dismay about Google's decision.